 - Identify controls and processes that are in place to minimize or prevent the likelihood of the threat

-- Identify the likelihood and impact of loss scenarios
+- Identify the probability and impact of loss scenarios

 - Adjustments to policies and procedures

 Vulnerability assessments identify, define, quantify, and prioritize the severity of vulnerabilities within your systems.
-This output of knowledge, drives awareness as to the threats that require remediation, to reduce the likelihood of an attacker successfully breaching your systems.
+This knowledge output drives awareness of the threats that require remediation to reduce the likelihood of an attacker successfully breaching your systems.

-Network assessments tend to focus on potential entry points for cyber attacks from inside and outside your organization.
+Network assessments focus on potential entry points for cyberattacks from inside and outside your organization.
 Do open ports or misconfigured permissions increase the likelihood of compromise that could lead to a breach of sensitive data and/or cause downtime?

-Application security assessments are the intentional evaluation and attempted exploit of a website, application, or services that a system or group of systems require for core functionality.
-Discovering exploitable vulnerabilities that may exist in application flaws, configurations, operating systems, missed system patches, and/or risky end user behaviors.
-The weaknesses are reported and prioritized for remediation to keep data safe and systems on-line.
-Reassessing and remediation of external facing or critical business systems by regularly simulating real-world cyberattacks can be helpful in improving the capabilities of an organization's development and information security practices.
+Application security assessments are the intentional evaluation and attempted exploit of a website, application, or services required by a system or group of systems for core functionality.
+Discovering exploitable vulnerabilities that may exist in application flaws, configurations, operating systems, missed system patches, and/or risky end-user behaviors.
+The reported weaknesses are prioritized for remediation to keep data safe and systems online.
+Reassessing and remediating external-facing or critical business systems by regularly simulating real-world cyberattacks can help improve the capabilities of an organization’s development and information security practices.

 Assessments for Compliance

-In the event that a manufacturer must be compliant with regulations or other information security standards and/or privacy restrictions, an audit is another type of service available to use during a cybersecurity assessment.
-These assessments merely determine whether a network's practices are meeting a particular set of standards (whether they be internal or government-imposed), a successful audit does not ensure that a network is completely free from cyber risk.
+If a manufacturer must comply with regulations or other information security standards and/or privacy restrictions, an audit is another type of service available to use during a cybersecurity assessment.
+These assessments merely determine whether a network’s practices meet a particular set of standards (internal or government-imposed).
+A successful audit does not ensure that a network is entirely free from cyber risk.

-Continuous assessment services are also available for those who wish to continue their cybersecurity assessment over an extended period of time, such as CERTITUDE SECURITY™ Inspectionem continuous cyber exposure services for accountability and predictability.
-The service provides manufacturers with tailored weekly, monthly, quarterly insights and reports that encourage sound security practices to prioritize and remediate the cyber threats with the highest business impact, ensuring your critical assets are safeguarded from malicious exploitation.
+Continuous assessment services are also available for those who wish to continue their cybersecurity assessment over an extended period, such as CERTITUDE SECURITY™ Inspectionem continuous cyber exposure services for accountability and predictability.
+The service provides manufacturers with tailored weekly, monthly, quarterly insights and reports that encourage sound security practices to prioritize and remediate the cyber threats with the highest business impact to safeguard critical assets from malicious exploitation.

 Successful cybersecurity assessments require different sets of expertise

-According to CERTITUDE SECURITY™, there are two different sources of information required to complete cybersecurity assessments: strategic and tactical.
-The assessment services are handled by team members with differing levels of business and technological abilities.
+According to CERTITUDE SECURITY™, there are two other sources of information required to complete cybersecurity assessments: strategic and tactical.
+Team members handle the assessment services with differing business and technological abilities.

 Strategic, executive-level assessment

-Strategic intentions are made at the boardroom and/or by the leadership team, related to culture, prioritization, risk exposure and budgets.
-The executive level contributors support business functions as opposed to technical functions.
+The board and leadership team set the strategic intentions related to culture, prioritization, risk exposure, and budgets.
+The executive-level contributors support business functions as opposed to technical operations.

 Typically, application and system reviews are conducted by those with a deep technical understanding of business, such as the internal IT department or outsourced IT provider.
-The cybersecurity assessments are based on the priorities of the strategy, and inform the actual prioritization of cybersecurity measures and infrastructure investments.
+The cybersecurity assessments are based on the strategy’s priorities and inform the prioritization of cybersecurity measures and infrastructure investments.

-It is common to experience the technical team communicate with the executive team in a technical language that is not easily understood nor translated easily into the strategic, executive language.
+It is common to experience the technical team communicating with the executive team in a technical language that is not easily understood or translated into strategic business language.

 “You cannot manage what you fail to measure”: cybersecurity assessments are essential to quantify the unknown.

-Whether different assessments are performed individually or in combination, the results produced from cybersecurity assessment services can be used to create a strong foundation for any manufacturer's cybersecurity strategy.
-This will bring about better informed cybersecurity policies and procedures protected by advanced response tactics, techniques and procedures.
+Whether different assessments are performed individually or in combination, the results from cybersecurity assessment services create a strong foundation for any manufacturer’s cybersecurity strategy.
+This information supports better-informed cybersecurity policies and procedures protected by advanced response tactics, techniques, and procedures.

 CERTITUDE SECURITY™-conducted cybersecurity risk assessments, for example, allow our manufacturing clients to focus on specific threats or threat actors and determine the probability that these factors will result in exposure and/or loss.

-Cybersecurity assessments are especially valuable to manufacturers because they allow for those in charge to both identify and learn about cyber risks, exploits, and other vulnerabilities in systems that they may have never discovered until a successful breach occurred.
-As CERTITUDE SECURITY™ puts it, "you cannot manage what you fail to measure."
+Cybersecurity assessments are precious to manufacturers because they allow those in charge to identify and learn about cyber risks, exploits, and other vulnerabilities in systems that they may have never discovered until a successful breach occurred.
+As CERTITUDE SECURITY puts it, “you cannot manage what you fail to measure.”